Todochris/CheatSheets/GitHub CheatSheet.md

     $ git branch [branch-name]
 Creates a new branch

+    $ git branch -a
+Show a list of all current branch in local and remote

     $ git checkout
 Switch to another branch and check it out into your working directory